RobertoFreireDev/Authentication_authorization/README.md

 - Authorization server -> Server that issues access tokens to the client after successfully authenticating the resource owner and obtaining authorization.
 - Resource server -> Server that hosts the protected data and accepts access tokens to allow access to the data.

+Notes:

+- Confidential client is protected/private.
+Example: server side
-Note: don't keep secrets on client side: mobile app, SPA application, etc.
+- Public client is unprotected/public.
+Don't keep secrets on client side.
+Examples: mobile app and SPA application.

 ### Example: User opens a developer dashboard app that displays GitHub activity